willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 the weights of the perceptrons would be able to find an optimal weight configuration, but would be computationally intractable due to the combinatorial nature of the search.

+When producing any predictive model it is important to be able to evaluate it to determine whether it performs sufficiently well for its use case.
+There are many measures to evaluate models including (but not limited to): accuracy, precision, recall, and the $F_1$ score; picking a measure depends on the class ratio of the data you expect to run your model on and the cost ratio that defines how costly it is to mistake one class for another.
+Let's assume we've chosen accuracy to evaluate a perceptron we've just trained, to evaluate it we could see how it performs on the training data however since we know that the perceptron perfectly splits the training data into two classes otherwise the algorithm doesn't terminate the training accuracy will always be 100%, which makes this a useless test, instead we need a new dataset (perhaps some data kept back from the training set) on which the model hasn't been trained, referred to as the *validation dataset*, on which we evaluate the performance.

+<##todo Talk about how two-stream NNs are tested using forward  propagation and
+how the decisions are fused before training and tuning>

 Training multilayer perceptrons was the main impediment to their use until the process of *error back propagation* (first developed by